Paleocene–Eocene Thermal Maximum: Timing of carbon addition and warming

-The above approach can be performed at many sections containing the PETM.
-This has led to an intriguing result.
-At some locations (mostly deep-marine), sedimentation rates must have decreased across the PETM, presumably because of carbonate dissolution on the seafloor; at other locations (mostly shallow-marine), sedimentation rates must have increased across the PETM, presumably because of enhanced delivery of riverine material during the event.
+A ~200,000 year duration for the CIE is estimated from models of global carbon cycling.

 Age constraints at several deep-sea sites have been independently examined using 3He contents, assuming the flux of this cosmogenic nuclide is roughly constant over short time periods.
 This approach also suggests a rapid onset for the PETM CIE (<20,000 years).
 However, the 3He records support a faster recovery to near initial conditions (<100,000 years) than predicted by flushing via weathering inputs and carbonate and organic outputs.